VertMawIIGen/WeatherBot/README.md

 A WIP Discord Bot that will give the weather of a city.

 # How to Use:
-- Download relevant packagees (namely: discord and dotenv).
+- Download relevant packages (namely: discord and dotenv).
 - Add a .env file which contains the app secret.
 - Run the file.